Termites and Other Wood Destroying Organisms

 Depending on the species, flying termites can range in size between ¼ of an inch and 3/8 of an inch.
-Flying termites are also known as reproductive stage termites or alates.
+They are also known as reproductive stage termites or alates.

 They are the kings and queens of potential new colonies.
 Flying termites are generally darker in color than their white or pale burrowing counterparts.
 Their darker brown color allows them to leave the colony without losing moisture.

-If you notice a swarm of flying termites near your property or home, it is an indication that a new colony of termites is about to start.
-Discarded wings around doors and windows also indicate that termites have mated, and a new colony is about to be created.
+If you notice a swarm of them near your property or home, it is an indication that a new colony is about to start.
+Discarded wings around doors and windows also indicate they have mated, and a new colony is about to be created.

 Signs of Termites

-Subterranean termites are mostly not seen, as they are mainly inside the wood.
-Termites are most commonly seen when they are swarming.
-Seeing a swarm near a building does not necessarily imply there is a termite pest control problem, but it is a good idea to investigate further.
+Subterranean termites are mostly not seen, as they are mainly inside the wood unless they are swarming.
+Seeing a swarm near a building does not necessarily imply there is a pest control problem, but it is a good idea to investigate further.

 Tapping wood can indicate hollow zones in wood.
 Flattened earthen shelter tubes built over concrete or other hard surfaces to get to wood is a telltale sign.

-Structures should be inspected at least once a year to look for signs of termites.
+Structures should be inspected at least once a year to look for signs.

 Conditions that frequently lead to termite problems: